mesmerze/pages_demo/how_to_make_this_monster_up_and_running.md

 also these steps require that all system requirements for /app, /devices, /cirro are met (yes, README.md again ;)). don't forget about `budnle install` and `yarn install`

-a first step is to populate Devices database.
+a first step is to populate /devices database.
 In order to do that you have to run `bundle exec rake db:setup` in /devices repo.
 If everything went smoothly - you'll be able to run the rails console in /devices and observe entities created for you - like `OperatingSystem.all`

-a second step is to run rails server in /devices `bundle exec rails s -p 4003` AND `foreman s` in separate terminal tabs
+a second step is to run the Rails server in /devices `bundle exec rails s -p 4003` AND `foreman s` in separate terminal tabs

-a third step is to run `bundle exec rake db:setup` in /app.
+a third step is to run `bundle exec rake db:setup` in /app in order to populate database there.
 If everything went smoothly - you'll be able to run the rails console in /app and observe entities created for you - like `Tester.all`

-a fourth step is to edit `Procfile.local` back - now we need at least `sidekiq` up and running.
+a fourth step is to edit `Procfile.local` back (if you did changes there) - now we need at least `sidekiq` up and running.
 In two separate tabs you should run `bundle exec rails s -p 4001` and `foreman s -f Procfile.local`

 a fifth step is to get /cirro up and running with `bin/setup` and `foreman start` - everything in the README.md

-a sixth step is to migrate our users from /app to /cirro to be able to authenticate - https://github.com/test-IO/app#migrate-existing-users-to-cirro
+a sixth step is to migrate our users from /app to /cirro in order to be able to authenticate - https://github.com/test-IO/app#migrate-existing-users-to-cirro

 AND NOW WE ARE TALKING!

-you should be able to visit `tester.app.localhost:4001` -> enter credentials(in /app README.md) -> vualá
+you should be able to visit `tester.app.localhost:4001` now -> just use [credentials](https://github.com/test-IO/app#credentials) from /app README.md -> vualá